Begonias for Sale from K. van Bourgondien

 Choosing the Right Begonias

-When selecting begonias for planting, first make sure you have the right growing conditions for these tender bulbs.
+When selecting begonias for planting, first make sure you have the right growing conditions for these tender tubers (commonly referred to as "bulbs").
 Begonias thrive in shaded or partially shaded conditions and most don't care for direct early afternoon sunlight.
 While they need well-drained soil, they aren't drought tolerant.
 This means that you'll need to regularly water them.
-Finally, they aren't cold hardy.
+Finally, begonia bulbs aren't cold hardy.
 You can either grow them as annuals, bring them indoors during the cold weather or lift the tubers in the fall and store them over winter.

 Finally, consider how you want to use your begonias.
 Many gardeners love to plant begonias in patio pots and window boxes.
 They are colorful, easy-to-grow container plants.
 Begonias also look lovely in the garden, especially along walkways or in transitional areas from the sun to shade gardens.